bAvenir/service_common_format/README.md

 ### Ecosystem controller
 ---
 Ecosystem controller is able to monitor the devices for particular properties and perform the control actions based on business logic.
-Note, that *STD* does not describes the business logic.
+Note, that *SCF* does not describes the business logic.
 However, it defines the required action available which needs will be used by the service to perform control actions.

 ```javascript
 {